-Acceptance into the Ph.D. program in Biological Sciences presupposes that the applicant is interested in and qualified for; a career directing research in an academic, medical or biotechnology setting.
-Students with a strong grounding in same combination of biology, chemistry, physics, mathematics and computer science are encouraged to apply.
+Acceptance into the Ph.D. program in Biological Sciences presupposes that the applicant is interested in and qualified for a career directing research in an academic, medical, or biotechnology setting.
+Students with a strong grounding in some combination of biology, chemistry, physics, mathematics, and computer science are encouraged to apply.

-Admission to the Ph.D. is for the Fall semester only.
-Applications for Fall admission must be completed by April 1.
-Review of completed applications will begin January 1.
+Admission to the Ph.D. is for the fall and spring semesters.
+Applications for fall and spring admission must be completed by April 1 and October 1, respectively.